openshift/enhancements/enhancements/monitoring/user-workload-monitoring.md

 ##### Developer perspective

 Alerts/Recording Rules Aggregation implies that the user potentially chooses whether recording or alerting rules are being deployed on the user workload Prometheus or Thanos Ruler.
-In order to retrieve the full list of user workload recording alerting and recording rules a fan-out request has to be executed against user workload Prometheus and Thanos Ruler and the response has to be merged for final display.
-The fan-out/merge proxy logic is suggested to be implemented in the console backend (being a Go based proxy server).
+In order to retrieve the full list of user workload recording alerting and recording rules the existing Thanos Querier gets support for the Prometheus `/api/v1/rules` and `/api/v1/alerts` API.
+Internally it fans out to the existing in-cluster Prometheus, the user workload monitoring Prometheus, and ThanosRuler.
+See [7] and [8] for further implementation details.

+Tenancy is achieved using prom-label-proxy and kube-rbac-proxy.
+Here, returned alerts and rules are constrained and filtered with the tenancy namespace label.

 ##### Administrator perspective

-The administrator perspective shows all recording and alerting rules originating both from the shipped cluster-monitoring stack as well as user defined rules in user workload Prometheus and Thanos Ruler.
+The administrator perspective shows all recording and alerting rules originating both from the shipped cluster-monitoring stack as well as user defined rules in user workload Prometheus and Thanos Ruler using the same mechanism explained above but without tenancy enforcement.
-This is accomplished by a similar fan-out/merge logic as described for the developer perspective, this time covering three backends: 1. cluster-monitoring Prometheus 2. user-workload-monitoring Prometheus, and 3.
-Thanos Ruler.
-The fan-out/merge proxy logic is suggested to be implemented in the console backend (being a Go based proxy server).

 ### Tenancy